footings/footings/docs/user_guide.rst

 **Instantiate the Model**

-The factory function create_model only creates the class DLRModel.
+The factory function build_model only creates the class DLRModel.
 To run the DLR model, we must first instantiate the model.
 To do this, pass the necessary arguments to the object.

 .. code-block:: python